yilenpan/my_resume/README.md

 The first thing to do is to make sure we can visit each of theses pages using React routes.

-First things first, install `react-router`
+First things first, install `react-router-component`

     npm install react-router-component